 On Thursday afternoon, Disney reported financial results for the quarter ending December 31st.
-Investors were bullish over progress the company has made in growing the subscriber count for its family of streaming services: Disney+, Hulu and ESPN+.
+Investors were bullish over the progress the company has made in growing the subscriber count for its family of streaming services: Disney+, Hulu, and ESPN+.
 Worldwide, all Disney streaming now tallies 146M paid subscribers, with Disney+ at 94.9M as of January 2nd after adding 8M in the month of December alone.
 This impressive growth has been powered by the stay-at-home lifestyle forced by the COVID-19 pandemic and the appeal of exclusive content such as the Christmas Day premiere of Pixar’s Soul and the Star Wars original series The Mandalorian.
-On the dark side, many of Disney’s core businesses that provide in-person entertainment are struggling during the pandemic, including theme parks, cruise lines and theatrical releasing.
+On the dark side, many of Disney’s core businesses that provide in-person entertainment are struggling during the pandemic, including theme parks, cruise lines, and theatrical releasing.
 The entertainment conglomerate is faced with a delicate balancing act, reducing costs in its traditional businesses while waiting for them to recover, while investing in streaming businesses to capitalize on current opportunities.

 See also: Disney Is Priced for a Thrill Ride (Wall Street Journal)